 Plywood panel shall conform to this Technical Specification.
-A certificate of preservative treatment shall be submitted to the Administrator.
+Plywood panel shall be stamped with the compliance data specified by AS/NZS 1604.3.
+In addition, a certified compliance certificate including laboratory test results of preservative treatment shall be submitted to the Administrator.